Jaemin Han, cellist

 ”Jaemin is an extraordinary talent.
 He is highly musical, and his playing is self-assured, defined by a disciplined nature; he possesses an ability to grasp a piece of music and bring it to life in his own right.
 There is such joy and spontaneity in his performance!” - Myung-Wha Chung

-Born in 2006 in Wonju, South Korea, cellist Jaemin Han came to international attention in May 2021 when he was awarded the grand prix of the George Enescu International Competition as the youngest prize winner in the history of the competition.
-Later in the same year, he won the third prize at the Geneva International Music Competition.
-In November 2022 Han received the first prize at the ISANGYUN Competition, being the first to win the competition by playing Yun’s cello concerto (1976) at the final.
-It was the first time in 20 years that the piece was performed at the final round.
+Born in 2006 in Wonju, South Korea, cellist Jaemin Han came to international attention in May 2021 when he was awarded the Grand Prix of the George Enescu International Competition as the youngest prize winner in its history.
+Further prizes at the Geneva International Music Competition and ISANGYUN Competition followed, establishing him as one of the most exceptional young soloists to emerge in recent years.

 Upcoming Events